Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Request-a-new-connector.md

 promotion feature for higher environments.
 :::

-3. Enter a name for the connector based on your organization\'s naming conventions.
-Ensure that the name is at least 5 characters long to comply with Klaw\'s minimum requirements.
+3. Enter a name for the connector based on your organization's naming conventions.
+Ensure that the name is at least 5 characters long to comply with Klaw's minimum requirements.
 4. Add the connector configuration in valid JSON format in the configuration field.
 5. Add a description for the connector, which will be associated with